 Last year, we featured a book review of “Have You Seen My…Umm…Memory?” by Miller Caldwell

 As can be seen from the review, Miller is quite a character.
-He has certainly been thrown a curve ball, but he manages his life with much enthusiam and determination, peppered with lots of humour.
+He has certainly been thrown a curveball, but he manages his life with much enthusiasm and determination, peppered with lots of humour.

-Although Miller lives in Scotland, he receives our Healthy Life Essex newsletter and will often respond with a little story or update on his situation.
 His latest book, A Reluctant Spy, is being published on 24th September and may even be made into a film.
 A French company has already purchased the rights to turn it into a documentary.